Overview

 - You can explore the sample project files and create your project to assess candidates.

 - The hackerrank.yml config file (also present in the sample project) is a platform-required configuration file required for configuring necessary project parameters.
-This file is present by default for Data Science questions in the root directory, and you can choose to edit it only in cases where you might want to edit specific default open paths or to add automatic scoring programs.
+This file is present by default for Data Science questions in the root directory.
+You can edit it only in cases where you want to edit specific default open paths or add automatic scoring programs.

-- For Data Science questions, the validation is completed using default files, and uploading a separate .yml file is not necessary.
-You simply need to upload your project and validate it to move on to the next step.
+- For Data Science questions, the validation is completed using default files, and uploading a separate .yml file is unnecessary.
+You must upload your project and validate it to move on to the next step.

 -